-Thirty (30) days from the date of the Scheduling Order, any party claiming patent infringement shall serve on all parties an Initial Disclosure of Infringement Contentions, separately setting forth for each allegedly infringing party, the following information:
+Twenty-eight (28) days from the date of the Scheduling Order, any party claiming patent infringement shall serve on all parties an Initial Disclosure of Infringement Contentions, separately setting forth for each allegedly infringing party, the following information:

 - i.
 Each claim of each patent in suit that is allegedly infringed by each allegedly infringing party, including for each claim the applicable statutory subsections of 35 U.S.C. § 271 asserted; - ii.
 Separately for each allegedly infringed claim, each accused apparatus, product, device, process, method, act, or other instrumentality ("Accused Instrumentality") of each allegedly infringing party of which the party is aware.
 This identification shall be as specific as possible.
 Each product, device, and apparatus shall be identified by name or model number, if known.
 Each method or process shall be identified by name, if known, or by any product, device, or apparatus which, when used, allegedly results in the practice of the claimed method or process; - iii.
-A chart identifying specifically where each limitation of each asserted claim is found within each Accused Instrumentality, including for each limitation that such party contends is governed by 35 U.S.C. § 112 ¶(6), the identity of the structure(s), act(s), or material(s) in the Accused Instrumentality that performs the claimed function;
+A chart identifying specifically where each limitation of each asserted claim is found within each Accused Instrumentality, including for each limitation that such party contends is governed by pre-AIA 35 U.S.C. § 112(6) or post-AIA 35 U.S.C. § 112(f), the identity of the structure(s), act(s), or material(s) in the Accused Instrumentality that performs the claimed function; - iv.
+For each claim which is alleged to have been indirectly infringed, an identification of any direct infringement, a description of the acts of the alleged indirect infringer that contribute to or are inducing that direct infringement, and an identification of the bases upon which the patentee contends the alleged infringer had knowledge of the patent asserted to be indirectly infringed.
+Insofar as alleged direct infringement is based on joint acts of multiple parties, the role of each such party in the direct infringement must be described;

-- iv.
-For each claim which is alleged to have been indirectly infringed, an identification of any direct infringement and a description of the acts of the alleged indirect infringer that contribute to or are inducing that direct infringement.
-Insofar as alleged direct infringement is based on joint acts of multiple parties, the role of each such party in the direct infringement must be described; - v.
+- v.
 Whether each limitation of each asserted claim is alleged to be literally present or present under the doctrine of equivalents in the Accused Instrumentality; - vi.
 For any patent that claims priority to an earlier application, the priority date to which each asserted claim allegedly is entitled; - vii.
 The date of conception and the date of reduction to practice of each asserted claim; - viii.
 If a party claiming patent infringement wishes to preserve the right to rely, for any purpose, on the assertion that its own apparatus, product, device, process, method, act, or other instrumentality practices the claimed invention, the party shall identify, separately for each asserted claim, each such apparatus, product, device, process, method, act, or other instrumentality that incorporates or reflects that particular claim; and - ix.
 If a party claiming patent infringement alleges willful infringement, the basis for such allegation. - b) Document Production Accompanying Initial Disclosure of Infringement Contentions